 DTU Strengthens Defence Collaborations, Launches Geospatial Tech Department and Expands Global Ties: VC Prateek Sharma

-In an exclusive conversation with Shiksha, Delhi Technological University (DTU) Vice Chancellor Prof. Prateek Sharma shared how the institution is building strong R&D collaborations with DRDO, MoRTH, and BRO to support India’s self-reliance in defence and infrastructure.
-He also detailed the launch of a new Department of Geospatial Science and Technology, global university partnerships, and alumni-backed initiatives aimed at solving pressing societal challenges.
+In an exclusive conversation with Shiksha, Delhi Technological University (DTU) Vice Chancellor Prof. Prateek Sharma shared how institution is building strong R&D collaborations with DRDO, MoRTH, and BRO to support India’s self-reliance in defence and infrastructure.

 Q: DTU has launched new undergraduate programmes recently.
-What are they, and what is the admission process?
+What is admission process?

-VC: We’ve launched three new B.Tech programmes this year—Data Science and Analytics, Cyber Security, and VLSI Design and Technology.
-Each programme has 60 seats, and admissions are conducted through Joint Admission Counselling (JAC) for five institutions.
+VC: We’ve launched three new B.Tech programmes this year, Data Science and Analytics, Cyber Security, and VLSI Design and Technology.
+Each programme has 60 seats, and admissions are conducted through Joint Admission Counselling (JAC).
 These programmes were approved by our Academic Council and Board of Management in May.

 Q: You also introduced an M.Tech in Cyber Security.
-What’s the update on that?
+What’s update on that?

 Q: You’ve mentioned a strong focus on research-based postgraduation.
 Could you elaborate on your M.Tech by Research initiatives?